makortel/test-project/README.md

 We would need a corresponding "feature issue" here, that has a link to the original issue.
 That could be created manually, but I'm wishing for some automation.
-I can think of enhancing cms-bot with e.g. with a new command along `issue framework` to cms-bot that would create a new "feature issue" with a link to the original issue, and add it to the "Pool of ideas" column of "Main view" board.
+I can think of enhancing cms-bot with e.g. with a new command along `issue framework` to cms-bot that would create a new "feature issue" with a link to the original issue, and add it to the "Pool of ideas" column of "Feature view" board.
 L2 decides if the issue needs an immediate action, or if an action can be discussed in the next "weekly" meeting.
 Upon decision, the "feature issue" is moved to the corresponding priority column and assigned the corresponding label.
-If the issue needs to be worked on the current quarter, it will be moved to the column of the current quarter in the "Main view" board, and also added to the "To Do" column of the quarterly board.
+If the issue needs to be worked on the current quarter, it will be moved to the column of the current quarter in the "Feature view" board, and also added to the "To Do" column of the quarterly board.

 ## How to get started?